 When a woman is born, she has all the supply of eggs she'll ever need.
 Eggs for a lifetime!
 These eggs are inactive until you reach puberty and your body releases a hormone that wakes up the dormant eggs and starts your monthly ovulation cycle — better known as your periods.

 But once you reach your mid-40s, the ovulation cycle becomes inconsistent.
-The production of the two hormones required for fertility — estrogen and progesterone — lessens, resulting in the exhaustion of the egg reserve in your ovaries.
+The production of the two hormones required for fertility — estrogen and progesterone — lessens.
+Most of your body's estrogen is produced by fat cells after this point.

 Initially, in the premenopausal phase, the decline in hormone levels might not be consistent.
 The levels might fall in a certain month and drastically increase in the next, creating hormonal imbalances — just like during puberty.
 Fluctuations in your menstruation cycle and flow in this phase are completely normal.